morisawausa/AllAngles/README.md

 5. Restart Glyphs.

 You should be good to go.
-The reporter should show up in the main menu as "Show All Angles", and in Reporter Toggler, if you have that plugin installed.
+The reporter should show up in the main menu as **Show All Angles**, and **All Angles** in the Reporter Toggler, if you have that plugin installed.

 ## Usage